EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/Appendix/index.md

 title: Appendix - Main Page
 ---

-The Appendix is where supporting information goes that is not in the main body.
+The Appendix is where we store supporting information that would have made the main body difficult to read.